jhdavidesouza/jhdavidesouza/README.md

 I want to let you know some things about me:

 - 🔎 I'm aiming a Web Developer career
-- 🔔 I'm excitedly waiting for an entry job opportunity to work with Front End Development
+- 🔔 I'm excitedly waiting for an entry job opportunity
 - Every project I ellaborate is put right here in those repositories

 <!--